Persimmon Caprese Salad

 - 1 bundle of basil

-- serve with balsamic vinegar, salt, pepper, olive oil and shredded parmesan
+- serve with balsamic vinegar, kosher salt, black pepper, extra-virgin olive oil and shredded parmesan , to taste

 Instructions